Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Basic theory for Generalized Wasserstein distances

-We recall some definitions of metrics on the space of positive finite Borel measures on the locally compact complete and separable metric space $(X,\mathfrak D)$, inducing the weak-narrow convergence, all inspired to the distance defined by \eqref{def:W} between probability measures.
+In this section we recall some definitions of metrics on the space of positive finite Borel measures on the locally compact complete and separable metric space $(X,\mathfrak D)$, inducing the weak-narrow convergence, all inspired to the distance defined by \eqref{def:W} between probability measures.